openshift-online/ocm-support-cli/README.md

 ##### Deleting type independent capabilities

 Use the `capabilities` subcommand to provide filter value to search matching capabilities and delete them.
 By default the dry run flag will be enabled.
-Set `dryRun` flag to false to actually remove the resource.
+Set `dry-run` flag to false to actually remove the resource.

 The following flags are available for `delete capability`:

 ```
---dryRun                     If false, it will execute the delete command call in instead of a dry run.
+--dry-run                    If false, it will execute the delete command call in instead of a dry run.
---maxRecords                 Maximum number of affected records.
+--max-records                Maximum number of affected records.
 Defaults to 100.
-Only effective when dryRun is set to false.
+Only effective when dry-run is set to false.
 -h, --help                   help for create
 ```

 ##### Examples

-* Delete all capabilities where key is 'capability.account.create_moa_clusters' (with no dry run) `ocm support delete capabilities "key = 'capability.account.create_moa_clusters'" --dryRun=false --maxRecords=1000`
+* Delete all capabilities where key is 'capability.account.create_moa_clusters' (with no dry run) `ocm support delete capabilities "key = 'capability.account.create_moa_clusters'" --dry-run=false --max-records=1000`

 ##### Deleting type independent capability

 Use the `capability` subcommand to delete a capability by passing the ID.
 By default the dry run flag will be enabled.
-Set `dryRun` flag to false to actually remove the resource.
+Set `dry-run` flag to false to actually remove the resource.

 The following flags are available for `delete capability`:

 ```
---dryRun                     If false, it will execute the delete command call in instead of a dry run.
+--dry-run                    If false, it will execute the delete command call in instead of a dry run.
 -h, --help                   help for create
 ```